Tie-decay networks in continuous time and eigenvector-based centralities: Acknowledgements

 \section{Acknowledgements}

 We thank Mauricio Barahona, Alain Goriely, Peter Grindrod, Mikko Kivel\"a, Renaud Lambiotte, Naoki Masuda, Fabian Ying, and Xinzhe Zuo for useful discussions.
 We thank Guillermo Gardu\~no and Sinnia for their help in collecting the data.
+MBD acknowledges support from the Oxford--Emirates Data Science Laboratory.